evmos/evmos/docs/README.md

 <!--
 layout: home
-title: Evmos Documentation
+title: Evoblock Documentation
-description: Evmos is a scalable and interoperable Ethereum blockchain, built on Proof-of-Stake with fast-finality.
+description: Evoblock is a scalable and interoperable Ethereum blockchain, built on Proof-of-Stake with fast-finality.
 sections:
   - title: Introduction
-    desc: Read a high-level overview of Evmos and its architecture.
+    desc: Read a high-level overview of Evoblock and its architecture.
     url: /about/intro/overview
     icon: ethereum-intro
   - title: Basics
-    desc: Start with the basic concepts of Evmos, like accounts and transactions.
+    desc: Start with the basic concepts of Evoblock, like accounts and transactions.
     url: /users/basics/transactions
     icon: basics
 stack: